Observed Timescales of Stellar Feedback in Star-Forming, Low-Mass Galaxies: Methods

 \subsection{HI Turbulence Measures}

-The \hi turbulence measures follow the methods detailed in Paper I and II and outlined in \cite{Stilp13b} and \cite{Ianjama12}.
+The \hi turbulence measures follow the methods detailed in \citetalias{LCH_2022,LCH_2023} and outlined in \cite{Stilp13b} and \cite{Ianjama12}.
 The two independent methods are summarized here.
 Each region's velocity was determined from the second moment maps and from the co-added line-of-sight profiles corrected for bulk motions such as rotation.
 For the moment maps, the flux weighted average of the second moment map was measured for each region:

 where N$_{HI,i}$ is the \hi column density per pixel, and $\sigma_i$ is the second moment velocity dispersion of each pixel.
 Representative values for the velocity dispersions derived from the moment maps are listed in Table \ref{table:turbulence_c5}.
 For the uncertainty of the second moment velocity dispersion, we use the standard deviation of the weighted mean.